 - Statewide virtual event sponsorships + panelist opportunities

-This is a great way for any cannabis business to create brand awareness and educate their prospective customers, a key component in overcoming the knowledge gap and reduce stigma.
+Content Marketing is an effective way for any cannabis business to create brand awareness, differentiate themselves, and educate their prospective customers, a key component in overcoming the knowledge gap and reducing stigma.

 - Sponsored articles + Native promotion

-- Content Hub – houses advertiser’s articles, videos, podcasts under a single url
+- Content Hub which houses advertiser’s articles, videos, podcasts under a single url

-Even though PAID social ads aren’t available for cannabis-related businesses, that doesn’t mean social media can’t be used as a great marketing tool.
-Creating content within your social channels is extremely important in building your following and engaging your target audience
+Even though PAID social ads aren’t available for cannabis-related businesses, that doesn’t mean ORGANIC social media can’t be used as a great marketing tool.
+Creating content within your social channels is extremely important in building your following and engaging your target audience.